Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_stall_detection.md

 * **Hnnn** (optional) Minimum motor full steps per second for stall detection to be considered reliable, default 200 (try 400 for 0.9deg motors)
 * **Rn** Action to take on detecting a stall from any of these drivers, see 'Action to take on detecting a stall' section below.

-Additionally, the **TMC2209** stepper driver used in Duet 3 Mini 5+ and Duet 3 Tool board TOOL1LC features stallGuard 4.
+Additionally, the **TMC2209** used in Duet 3 Mini 5+ and Duet 3 Tool board TOOL1LC, along with the **TMC2240** usedd on the Roto Toolboard feature stallGuard 4.
 This is optimised for operation with stealthChop, while most other Trinamic drivers (e.g. TMC2160, TMC5160 and TMC2660) have stallGuard 2 which works with spreadCycle.
-To use stall detection with the TMC2209 you will need to put the driver into stealthChop mode and adjust the speed at which stealthChop changes over to spreadCycle.
+To use stall detection with the TMC2209/TMC2240 you will need to put the driver into stealthChop mode and adjust the speed at which stealthChop changes over to spreadCycle.
 These are both set by [M569](/User_manual/Reference/Gcodes/M569) which provides the D parameter to set the driver mode (use D3 for stealthChop) and the V parameter for the changeover microstep interval.

 * Send M569 P[driver_number] with no othe rparameters to see current driver mode, V parameter and the speed that this corresponds to.
 * Reducing the V parameter increases the speed at which the driver changes from stealthChop to spreadCycle.
 Make sure that any stall detection happens while the driver is in stealthChop mode.